-Search Engine Optimization is about building authority and credibility on the internet.
-Search engine rankings that deliver the right traffic are the effect of having a good, original, informational and easy to use website that people trust and link to because it makes sense to do so.
+Search engine optimization (SEO) is about building authority and credibility on the internet.
+Search engine rankings that deliver the right traffic are the effect of having a good, original, informational, and easy-to-use website that people trust and link to because it makes sense to do so.

 Below are the basic services that contribute to either making your website better or increasing your reputation and authority across the internet.
 These services make up the nuts and bolts of the work that actually goes into properly done SEO, no matter who your service provider is.

 While the World Wide Web didn’t launch until August 24th, 1991, various networks had been evolving since ARPANET, building the infrastructure that makes up the internet.
 The earliest tool that was used to crawl and index other websites was called “Archie,” which was short for “archive.”
 However, this search engine did not have a front-end user experience or a back-end algorithm.

 Gopher was the first search engine to use hypertext in 1992, followed by Wandex, the first web-indexing search engine.
 Soon after, a parade of search engines materialized as the internet increased in popularity:

 While the evolution of search engines prior to Google is interesting, it really doesn’t matter too much in modern SEO, which largely revolves around Google since its rise to complete dominance in the search market.

 As of June 2017, Google dominates over 79 percent of search engine usage.

 Because of its dominance, many of the best SEO practices stem from understanding and reverse-engineering the following updates:

 As Google has become more and more refined in understanding the relevancy and authority of digital information, search engine optimization has become increasingly clearer, despite its increasing complexity.